Image 1 of 1

 EXILS - Josef Koudelka

-"To be in exile is simply to have left your country and not be able to return.
-Every exile is a different, personal experience.
-For me, I wanted to see the world and photograph it.
-I've been traveling for forty-five years.
-I've never stayed in one place for more than three months.
-When I had nothing left to photograph, it was time to leave,
+“Being in exile simply means having left your country and not being able to return.
+Every exile is a different and personal experience.
+For my part, I wanted to see the world and photograph it.
+I’ve been traveling for forty-five years.
+I’ve never stayed in one place for more than three months.
+When I had nothing left to photograph, it was time to leave,”

 - Josef Koudelka in an interview published in *Le Monde* in 2015.